CER10TY/Masterkey-Accessory/README.md

 The actual masterkey is stored behind a password prompt, which the user will have to pass.
 At that point, the masterkey gets displayed in a simple text field below the prompt.
 There's no time limit, so it's recommended to reset (accessible at the top right, or via menu button) everything ASAP.

 This app is not guaranteed to work below Android 4.4 (KitKat).
-Currently, there's no permanent save of the data.
-That means, if you shut down your app, your Settings will do too.
-However, beyond that it should work as intended.
+As of v0.3 it is possible to save the settings by clicking the Export/Save Settings button.
+When restarting the application the user needs to Import Settings via the Settings menu before being able to use the program.

 Get the latest version of KeePass here: http://keepass.info/